Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 Unlike some toothpaste, the paste itself is not speckled with nor does not feel or taste abrasive.

 With some pastes like Oral-B 3D White Luxe Perfection, you can see and feel the abrasive grain and texture, not with Opalescence.

 The Relative Dentin Abrasion (RDA) scale measures how abrasive a paste is.
 Opalescence is rated at just 90 compared to some other pastes from leading brands which are double this.
 The higher the rating, the more abrasive the toothpaste which causes tooth sensitivity.

 Toothpastes with a higher RDA rating may damage your enamel, decrease the luster of restorations, and may not be safe for everyday use.
 Opalescence Whitening Toothpaste has a lower abrasiveness than other leading whitening toothpastes, although products like UltraDEX whitening toothpaste is even less abrasive and could potentially deliver the same results.

 Our in-house dentists suggest using an abrasive whitening paste for no more than about 2 weeks on average, before returning to a more gentle paste.

-SuperShoppers is a TV program in the UK.
-In a recent episode (highlighted in this article) they found that the amount of stains removed by whitening pastes were not much higher than that of a regular tube of toothpaste.
+SuperShoppers is a TV programme here in the UK and in a recent episode (highlighted in this article) they found that the amount of stains removed by whitening pastes were not much higher than that of a regular tube of toothpaste.
 Essentially saying, that you might as well stick to a regular paste rather than worrying about these more premium whitening ones.